openhwgroup/cva6/README.md

 make verilate
 ```

 This will create a C++ model of the core including a SystemVerilog wrapper and link it against a C++ testbench (in the `tb` subfolder).
-The binary can be found in the `obj_dir` and accepts a RISC-V ELF binary as an argument, e.g.:
+The binary can be found in the `build` and accepts a RISC-V ELF binary as an argument, e.g.:

 ```
-obj_dir/Variane_wrapped -p rv64um-v-divuw
+build/Variane_testharness rv64um-v-divuw
 ```

 The Verilator testbench makes use of the `riscv-fesvr`.
 That means that bare `riscv-tests` can be run on the simulator.